modoboa/modoboa/doc/getting_started/plugins.rst

 ***************************

 This plugin let users define an auto-reply message (*vacation*).
-It is based on *postfix* capabilities.
+It is based on Postfix capabilities.

-The user that executes the autoreply script needs to access *settings.py*.
+The user that executes the autoreply script needs to access :file:`settings.py`.
 You must apply proper permissions on this file.
-For example, if *settings.py* belongs to *www-data:www-data*, you can add the *vmail* user to the *www-data* group and set the read permission for the group.
+For example, if :file:`settings.py` belongs to ``www-data:www-data``, you can add the ``vmail`` user to the ``www-data`` group and set the read permission for the group.

-To make *postfix* use this feature, you need to update your configuration files as follows:
+To make Postfix use this feature, you need to update your configuration files as follows:

 ``/etc/postfix/main.cf``::